 With a view to attracting a wider participation to this Winter’s ‘Turbo’ we will be running a Cyclefit session every Tuesday evening at 7.30pm at Bloomfield.
-These will be run by Jon Mills at a cost of £4.00 per session.
+These will be run by Jon Mills at a cost of £4.00 per session for club members (otherwise £5.00 per session).
 Details are posted on Rides/Events Calendar.

 Cyclefit has been a big hit in Tenby with both gym bunnies and hardened Ironmen and Jon’s classes are always over subscribed.
 Reproduced below is an article that Jon has written comparing his Cyclefit class with the Turbo Sessions we have been running for the last couple of years.